chensdev/guessRGB/README.md

 It is using this information that will allow you to best guess the colour represented by the RGB code.
 It can get a little tricky sometimes, but with a little practice you'll get it!

+Very soon, I will be working on implementing a guess limit, and perhaps even a timed aspect of the game.